Last Updated on October 14, 2023 by Joanne Harper

 As discovered by Animal Behaviour, hermit crabs show a preference for the shells of certain species.
 The shells left behind by sea snails are recommended.

 Avoid shells used by land snails because they’re fragile and offer minimal protection.

 - Turbo Snails – Thick shells with a round opening.

 - Murex Snails – Larger shells with spines or lumps.

 - Babylonia Snails – Solid shells with beautiful patterns.

-- Nerita Polita Snails – Good shells for very small hermit crabs.
+- Nerita Polita Snails – Good shells for tiny hermit crabs.

-Hermit crabs may have differing preferences, depending on their size, body shape, and species.
-Providing a selection of different shells from different species can be good if your hermit crab is fussy.
+Hermit crabs may have different preferences depending on their size, body shape, and species.